1. Know what’s available in your company’s benefits package

 5. Review your family’s health history

-Is there a likelihood of cancer in your family, or other illnesses such as heart disease, Alzheimer’s, or stroke?
-Does your active lifestyle (or that of your children) put you at greater risk for an accident or injury?
-Supplemental health insurance could provide payments to cover costs your medical plan doesn’t.
-Of course, it’s a good idea to get coverage before you need it — especially since these types of insurances can be affordable when purchased through your employer.
+Is there a history of cancer in your family, or other illnesses such as heart disease, Alzheimer’s, or stroke?
+Does your active lifestyle (or that of your children) put you or your family at greater risk for an accident or injury?
+Supplemental health insurance could provide payments to help cover costs your medical plan doesn’t.
+Of course, it’s a good idea to consider coverage before you need it — especially since the monthly cost for these types of insurances when purchased through your employer are about the cost of a pizza at your favorite pizzeria.2

-In addition to reviewing this checklist, be sure to attend in-house benefits fairs and education seminars where you can learn more about the details of each product.
-And ask a benefits administrator or product representative for guidance or help confirming your product choices.
+In addition to reviewing this checklist, be sure to attend company offered benefits fairs and education seminars where you can learn more about the details of each product.
+And ask a benefits administrator or carrier representative for guidance or help confirming your product choices.

 Changing your benefits during the year